 So, What is Ionizing Radiation Then?

-Ionizing radiation is the kind of radiation associated with nuclear energies and nuclear medicine usage.
-An example of ionizing radiation is the X-ray
+Ionizing radiation is the kind of radiation associated with nuclear energy and nuclear medicine usage.
+An example of ionizing radiation is the X-ray.

-Ionizing radiation is the type of radiation that carries an amount of energy that makes it just as enough to interact with matter, such as the human body.
+Ionizing radiation carries just enough energy to interact with matter, such as the human body.

 Nuclear radiation arises from hundreds of different kinds of unstable atoms.
 While many exist in nature, the majority are created in nuclear reactions.
 Ionizing radiation, which can damage living tissue, is emitted as the unstable atoms (radionuclides) change ('decay') spontaneously to become different kinds of atoms. -World Nuclear Association